henry-eshbaugh/henry-eshbaugh.github.io/_pages/about.md

   - /about.html
 ---

-As part of coursework for an industrial placement, I am required to put together a portfolio of projects I have worked on.
-I'm not much of a visual person - sorry for the wall of text!
-I love talking about myself :).
+I am a programmer and electrical engineer with specific interest in embedded systems and instrumentation.

+If you have any leads as to possible PhD projects in the spacecraft instrumentation or bioengineering fields, please don't hesitate to contact me at `he915@ic.ac.uk`!

+Sorry for the wall of text - I'm congenitally blind in an eye and have never really been a visual person.
+Plus, technical accomplishments are difficult to describe without writeup.
+Now, excuse me while I talk about myself...

 Spacecraft magnetometry
 =====
 In the summers, I work at the [Space Magnetometer Laboratory](http://www.imperial.ac.uk/space-and-atmospheric-physics/research/areas/space-magnetometer-laboratory/) as an [instrument engineer](http://www.imperial.ac.uk/space-and-atmospheric-physics/people/), with a focus on COTS anisotropic magnetorestive (AMR) sensor electronics for space weather applications, including the characterization of magnetic multipoles of interplanetary spacecraft, and scientific data from small, low-power, low-cost craft such as cubesats and nanosatellites.

 Specifically, I work on [RadCube](https://www.radcube.hu/en/), a joint venture from the Hungarian Academy of Sciences Center for Energy Research (MTA EK) and the European Space Agency; the primary scientific payloads are MTA EK's particle sensor and our magnetometer.
 We are moving towards a critical design review in late 2018/early 2019 and delivery of the flight magnetometer next year; our launch is scheduled for 2020.
-I am responsible for the design and calibration of the electronics for the sensor, including scripting support software and design of the board.
+I am responsible for the design and calibration of the electronics for the sensor, including scripting support software and interacting with contractors.

 I have also spent time working on various other projects for the lab, including a fully-digital AMR sensor proof-of-concept (implementing the front-end analog signal chain on an FPGA), and various debug tools for the [JUpiter ICy moons Explorer (JUICE)](http://sci.esa.int/juice/) magnetometer (J-MAG); specifically, I designed a simulator board for the J-MAG instrument control board, featuring LVDS buffers and off-board connectors mimicking the design of the proper instrument, such that collaborating institutions (the University of Braunshweig, and the Austrian Academy of Sciences at Graz) could debug their hardware.